 (Add) H100.1 Manufacturing establishments.
-Manufacturing facilities as defined the section 29-307a of the Connecticut General Statutes shall comply with the reporting requirements found in Connecticut General Statutes 29-307a.
+Manufacturing establishments, as defined in section 29-307a of the Connecticut General Statutes, shall comply with the reporting requirements found in section 29-307a of the Connecticut General Statutes.

 A P P E N D I X I FIRE PROTECTION SYSTEMS - NONCOMPLIANT CONDITIONS